Where to set up a Crypto Exchange – Part 4: The Americas

 Some exchanges in the region supporting fiat currencies are opting for partnering with duly regulated institutions to delegate the custody of funds and the execution of deposits and withdrawals.
 This is partly because wiring funds place a company at significant risk of being charged with ‘wire fraud’ which is quite an easy crime to be charged and adjudicated for.

 Others carry out fiat transactions in-house in jurisdictions where the activity is not regulated, however, interruptions, and poor customer experience is common.

 One of the main hurdles for these offshore exchanges is the difficulty in finding sound transactional banking options.
-Being regulated helps greatly in this regard, but won’t fix the problem overnight.
+Being regulated helps greatly in this regard.
 Maintaining and adhering to robust KYC/AML policies and procedures is the key to developing and keeping fiat gateways.

 There have already been movements in several jurisdictions to give legal coverage and establish minimum standards in the industry.
-The Cayman Islands, Barbados or Antigua, among others, have publicly stated that they are working on a legislative and governance framework for the sector, and it is likely that during the coming months’ significant regulatory developments will take place.
+Some offshore jurisdictions have publicly stated that they are working on a legislative and governance framework for the sector, and it is likely that during the coming months’ significant regulatory developments will take place.
 It ’s worth looking at the KYC laws in various jurisdictions because this can provide an insight into what KYC policies will be required.